-The Corporation is a mineral exploration company engaged in the acquisition, exploration and development of precious metal projects.
-The Corporation has currently no mine in operation.

-The Corporation's objective is to establish itself as an intermediate gold producer, through (i) the development and commencement of commercial production of the TZ Project, and (ii) the acquisition of additional precious metal assets in the coming years.
-The Corporation also intends on continuing its exploration work on the Cameron Lake Project.
-See "Description of the Business - Description of the Mineral Properties - TZ Project" and "Description of the Business - Description of the Mineral Properties - Cameron Lake Project".
+The Corporation is a mineral exploration company engaged in the acquisition, exploration and development of precious metal projects, and currently has no mine in operation.
+Its objective is to establish itself as an intermediate gold producer, through (i) the development and commencement of commercial production of the TZ Project, and (ii) the acquisition of additional precious metal assets in the coming years.
+See "Description of the Business - Description of the Mineral Properties - TZ Project".